I help Kootenay businesses look stronger online.

 The Neighbours Lodge is how I keep the work from going cold.

 I do not want clients leaving with a website and a shrug.
-The Lodge gives them a place to learn, organize resources, request updates, and ask for help when the next digital decision appears.
+The Lodge gives them a place to learn, organize resources, and find the next move, and I stay reachable directly by phone, text, or email whenever the next digital decision appears.

 Field School